metaplex-foundation/docs/docs/02-tools/03-sugar/01-preparing-assets.md

 Candy Machine distribution.
 You should familiarize yourself with the [Token Metadata Standard](/programs/token-metadata/token-standard).

+You can validate that your assets are created properly through the `sugar validate` command that is further described in the [Sugar Commands](tools/sugar/commands#2-validate) section.

 ## Example NFT Collection

 A 10-item collection will have 20 regular files in total plus 2 additional collection files: